 In the Plate Setup/ Define Targets and Samples tab, enter a target name.
 Then, set Reporter as ROX, and Quencher as None [1-SCREEN].

 58666_Pohl_SCREEN_3.3.1: Screen capture movie as talent navigates to the Plate Setup/ Define Targets and Samples tab, enters a target name then sets Reporter as ROX and Quencher as None.
+SOFTWARE AUTOMATICALLY UPDATED QUENCHER AT THE END OF CLIP AFTER A SHORT DELAY, CUT BEFORE IT CHANGES FROM ‘None’

 In the Plate Setup/ Assign Targets and Samples tab, assign every well of the 96-well plate to the target name entered in the previous step.
 In the same tab, set Select the dye to use as the passive reference as None [1-SCREEN].